OCA/interface-github/github_connector/README.rst

 Once installed, you have to:

-* Open your openerp.cfg file and add extra settings to mention github credentials, adding the following entries
+* Open your openerp.cfg file and add extra settings to mention github credentials, and the local path where the source code will be downloaded

+``github_login = your_github_login``

-github_login = your_github_login
+``github_password = your_github_password``

-github_password = your_github_password
+``source_code_local_path = /workspace/source_code/``

+Note: make sure that Odoo process has read / write access on that folder

 * go to 'Settings' / 'Technical' / 'Parameters' / 'System Parameters'
+  and define the following values:

-    * github.max_try: mention the number of call to the API, before an error is raised.
+1. ``github.max_try``: mention the number of calls to the API, before an error is raised.
 Set an high value if your connection is bad
-    * git.source_code_loca_path: set a local folder, that will be used to download source code from github
-    * git.partial_commit_during_analyze: Set to True if you want to commit in the database the result of the analysis after each repository analysis.
+2. ``git.partial_commit_during_analyze``: Set to True if you want to commit in the database the result of the analysis after each repository analysis.
-      Set to True if you have a lot of repository to reduce the size of the transaction, when you realize the first big analyse.
+   (If you have a lot of repositories to reduce the size of the transaction, when you realize the first big analyse.)

 .. image:: /github_connector/static/description/github_settings.png